 Teresa Carlson Award

-Recognizes the significant voluntary contribution made by a Queensland individual or group in capacity building for active and healthy lifestyles in the school or wider community.
-To be eligible for this award, nominee individuals/groups must have been active in their Queensland-base, unpaid activities in the past 12 months.
+This award recognises the significant voluntary contribution made by a Queensland individual or group in capacity building for active and healthy lifestyles in the school or wider community.
+To be eligible for this award, nominee individuals/groups must have been active in their Queensland-based, unpaid activities in the past 12 months

 Adam (Nicho) has been the school's Sport Coordinator for several years as well as the Director of Football (a specilised Football program that develops the soccer and futsal skills of any student in the program).
 He has a passion for engaging students in all forms of physical activity.
 He gives up most of his lunch hours to train students in different sports or to support non-HPE staff in their roles as 'sport coach' for interschool sport.
 He is always professional in his dealings with students, staff and the wider community.
 He is a huge asset to the school.

 Nicho has improved the culture of sport, physical activity and health at Clontarf since his arrival at the school 5 years ago.
 He has run training sessions for a variety of sports and has also been involved in training with the Certificate III in Fitness classes.
 Students know they can approach Nicho with any suggestion for a sports competition, and he will do his best to get it off the ground and up and running for them.
 As Clontarf is a low-socio-economic school, Nicho is always looking at ways of fundraising and saving money.
 He is inspirational to other staff.

 Nicho has been instrumental in the running of the school's annual Sports Tour.
 This is where students are taken away to places all over QLD for 7 nights and compete against other schools in a variety of sports.
 This tour enables students the opportunity to experience life away from home and improves their social skills, leadership skills and obviously, their sporting skills.

 Special Mention: Mackenzie Reid, St Mary's College Toowoomba